OliverDrechsler/front_door_intercom_automation/docs/How_to_start_FDIA_Docker_container_on_Raspberry_Pi.md

 --device /dev/mem:/dev/mem
 ```

-If these devices are not provided, the container entrypoint stops with an error message.
+If neither device is provided, the container entrypoint stops with an error.

-## Required container rights for GPIO access
+## Required Container Rights for GPIO Access

-For this project, the container does not need full privileged mode.
+The container does not need full privileged mode.

-Minimum required rights:
+Minimum requirements:

 - device mapping for `/dev/gpiomem`
-- a container user that can read and write that device
+- a process user that can read and write the mapped device

 Recommended setup:

-- run the container with `--device /dev/gpiomem:/dev/gpiomem`
+- map `/dev/gpiomem`
 - run the process as `root` inside the container

-The current image starts as `root` by default.
-That is the simplest and most robust option for `RPi.GPIO`.
+The current image runs as `root` by default, which is the simplest and most reliable option for `RPi.GPIO`.

-Not required in the normal case:
+Usually not required:

 - `--privileged`
 - `--cap-add SYS_RAWIO`
 - `--cap-add ALL`
-- host network mode only because of GPIO
+- host network mode only for GPIO access

-Optional only for special legacy setups:
+Legacy fallback only if needed:

 - `--device /dev/mem:/dev/mem`

-If you intentionally run the container as a non-root user, that user must have access to the same numeric group as the mapped GPIO device on the host.
+If you intentionally run the container as a non-root user, that user must be able to access the GPIO device group from the host.

 Check the device owner and group on the Raspberry Pi host: